simonjaeger/OfficeDev-HOL/Excel-Add-in/README.md

     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Excel-Add-in/Images/TableSize.png)
 4. Select your new table and go to **Design** in the ribbon menu.
 5. Name your table **"MyTable"** in the **Table Name** field.
 We will use this name to reference the table in an upcoming exercise.
-6. Save and close the Workbook.
+6. Save and close the workbook.

 #### Exercise 4.2: Use a custom start document ####
 Now let's add the custon start document to our manifest project (**Excel-Add-in**) and configure Visual Studio 2015 to use it whenver we launch the Excel add-in.